 EVs are usually more expensive to repair than gas-powered cars, which directly affects the price that insurance companies charge to cover these vehicles.
 Repairs on Tesla cars are so pricey that some insurance companies won’t cover them at all.

-All of these factors also make it more likely that an EV will be totaled (damaged to the point that it’s not worth repairing), even in a relatively minor crash, especially if the fantastically pricey battery pack is damaged.
-These factors should change if EVs continue to become more and more popular in years to come.
+All of these factors also make it more likely that an EV will be totaled (damaged to the point that it’s not worth repairing), even in a relatively minor crash, especially if the pricey battery pack is damaged.
+These factors should change if EVs become more popular in years to come.

 Higher Sale Prices